 The Wind Symphony maintains a significant travel schedule throughout the Great Lakes area, and seeks to provide high quality music programs and concerts representative of Adventist education and Andrews University.
 In addition, the Wind Symphony periodically undertakes major tours out of the Great Lakes region.
-The Wind Symphony has performed in England, France, Spain, Germany, Austria, Italy, Switzerland, Canada, and throughout the United States.
+The Wind Symphony has performed in Thailand, England, France, Spain, Germany, Austria, Italy, Switzerland, Canada, and throughout the United States.

 Office Location: Hamel Hall 205